cdellacqua/signals.js/README.md

 console.log(signal$.nOfSubscriptions); // 0
 ```

-Of course there might be cases where you need to subscribe the same function
+If you ever needed to add the same function
-more than once.
-That's still achievable by simply wrapping it inside an arrow function:
+more than once you can still achieve that by simply wrapping it inside an arrow function:
 ```ts
 import {makeSignal} from '@cdellacqua/signals';
 const signal$ = makeSignal<number>();